The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.

 6. I kept my eye on the prize

-My goal in my first year of freelancing was not to make money.
-Income didn’t matter (I was still a student and living with my parents, so I could afford this luxury.)
-I didn’t work for free but that was my only rule.
-My goal was to build my clips and credits.
-To get published as quickly as possible and as widely as possible.
-So I wrote for anyone who’d have me and that turned out to be everyone from national magazines to small websites that paid $10 a piece.
-It didn’t matter back then because it allowed me to add more clips to my portfolio.
+My goal, in that first year, was to build my clips and credits.
+To get published as quickly and widely as possible.
+I wrote for anyone who’d have me, and that turned out to be anyone, from national magazines that paid hundreds of dollars to small websites that paid $10 a piece.
+It didn’t matter because it allowed me to add more clips to my portfolio.
 And it built confidence.

 7. I wrote without assignments